 - Teen Court is currently holding virtual court sessions on Tuesdays, Wednesdays and Thursdays at 5 p.m. until further notice.

 - Read the latest updates on the County’s response to COVID-19.

 Economic Advocacy Trust

 Miami-Dade Economic Advocacy Trust's mission is to ensure the equitable participation of Blacks in Miami-Dade County's economic growth through advocacy and monitoring of economic conditions and economic development initiatives in Miami-Dade County.

 Following the riots that erupted in 1980 after white officers were acquitted for the death of Arthur McDuffie, the City of Miami and Miami-Dade County collaborated to create Metro-Miami Action Plan (MMAP) in 1983 as a solution to socioeconomic disparities in employment, economic development, education, housing, health and human services and criminal justice.
-In 1992, MMAP was further empowered by becoming a trust and in September 2009 it was reorganized into MDEAT by ordinance 09-70.
+In 1992, MMAP was further empowered by becoming a trust, and in September 2009 it was reorganized into MDEAT by ordinance 09-70.

-Since inception, MDEAT’s focus has been on addressing socioeconomic disparities within the Black community.
+Since its inception, MDEAT’s focus has been on addressing socioeconomic disparities within the Black community.
 MDEAT does so by focusing on the individual (i.e., youth and individual family member support), building neighborhoods through the expansion of homeownership, and supporting the foundation of strong Black businesses and economic development via job creation, entrepreneurship, business retention, and expansion.
 These three gears - family, neighborhood, and business - work together to connect the Black community to resources, funding, and programming that together create whole communities.